 This page is for Nightmare Fuel examples from the first film only, as well as any tie-in specials without their own page.
 Please put examples for specific films on their designated pages.

-- Shrek's roar.
+- Shrek's roar (pictured right).
 Especially when taken in context.
 Video here.

-- Dragon's first impression can be rather frightening, with her sheer ferociousness doubled with all the skeletal corpses scattered around her castle.
+- Dragon's first appearance can be rather frightening, with her sheer ferociousness doubled with all the skeletal corpses scattered around her castle.

-- Lord Farquaad's planned punishment for Shrek and Fiona was this, he said that he would be tortured, namely drawn and quartered and that he'll beg for death to save him, while she would be given the same fate she had already endured at the beginning of the film.
+- Lord Farquaad's planned punishment for Shrek and Fiona was this, with Farquaad intending for Shrek to be tortured, namely drawn and quartered, and that he'd beg for death to save him, while Fiona would be given the same fate she had already endured at the beginning of the film.

-- Lord Farquaad's demise.
-Sure, he was a ruthless dictator, an egotistic maniac and a colossal dick, but being Eaten Alive certainly isn't the best way to go, especially when it is heavily implied that he was digested to death.
-Disney Villain Death, sure, just don't think too much about what happened to him inside Dragon's belly.
+- Farquaad's demise.
+Sure, he was a ruthless dictator, an egotistic maniac and a colossal dick, but being Swallowed Whole certainly isn't the best way to go, especially when it is heavily implied that he was digested to death.
+Just Desserts, sure, just don't think too much about what happened to him inside Dragon's belly...

 - Some of the film's technical goofs, which include things like Fiona without a face.
 Just a pair of floating eyeballs and a mouth.
 These were considered so terrifying that it was supposedly the reason why they were left off of the film's Blu-ray release.

 - Sadly, this means children aren't getting to see Extremely Fluffy Donkey goofs (every bit of his fuzz sticks straight out from his body to a length of about four feet).
 Talk about Nightmare Retardant!

 - By far, the creepiest technical goof from a Shrek movie comes from Shrek 2.
 Many children were terrified by the Uncanny Valley of the hair test.